ahmad-naghavi-ozu/SSBH-prep-split/README.md

 **RGB Processing**: Sentinel-2 optical bands (B4-Red, B3-Green, B2-Blue) were combined into RGB composites.
 Original reflectance values (0-10000) were normalized to [0,1], enhanced using percentile contrast stretching (2nd-98th percentile), then scaled to uint16 format (0-65535) for efficient storage.

+  - **Reflectance Normalization**: Raw satellite data measures the proportion of electromagnetic radiation reflected back from Earth's surface.
+Sentinel-2 stores these as integers from 0-10,000 (representing 0-100% reflectance), which are converted to the standard 0-1 range by dividing by the scale factor (10,000).

+  - **Percentile Stretching**: A contrast enhancement technique that improves image visualization by:
+    1. Finding the 2nd percentile (very dark values) and 98th percentile (very bright values) for each RGB channel
+    2. Remapping these to become the new 0 and 1 (black and white) points
+    3. Removing extreme outliers while enhancing contrast using the full dynamic range
+    4. Applied per channel to maintain color balance

 **Height Data Processing**: Raw building height rasters from crowdsourced floor count data were processed with smart interpolation to handle invalid values.
 All NoData, NaN, and negative values were successfully imputed using nearest neighbor or griddata methods, ensuring all final height values are non-negative.

 **Building Mask Generation**: Binary building masks were derived using a 0m height threshold.
 Connected component filtering (minimum 1 pixel) was applied while preserving original spatial characteristics through direct threshold conversion.
+The 1-pixel minimum is appropriate given that each pixel covers 100m² (10m × 10m) area, representing a substantial building footprint.

 ## Split Configuration